 Filling Essential Jobs Across the Economy

-People seeking asylum that are working in each of these sectors make up a sizable share of the overall U.S. labor force in construction, building and grounds maintenance, and food preparation and services jobs, showing how asylum seekers are filling critical gaps, especially in industries where employers struggle to hire enough workers.
+People seeking asylum that are working in each of these sectors make up a sizable share of the overall U.S. labor force in construction, building and grounds maintenance, and food preparation and services jobs, showing how people seeking asylum are filling critical gaps, especially in industries where employers struggle to hire enough workers.

 The Bottom Line